 For our executives with geographic specific incentive plans, we do not disclose the specific quarterly targets and related achievement against such quarterly targets.
 Our geographic software revenue targets are highly confidential and are not reported publicly.
 Disclosing specific geographic business unit targets would cause substantial harm to our competitive position as it would allow our competitors to reach conclusions related to geographic plans for growth, profitability, allocation of resources and changes in direction.
 We believe this would give competitors an unfair advantage and could result in a materially adverse impact on our stock price and negatively affect our stockholders.
-We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his software revenue target of 88% in fiscal 2008, 79% in fiscal 2009 and 102% in fiscal 2010.
+We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his software revenue target of 79% in fiscal 2009, 102% in fiscal 2010 and 88% in fiscal 2011.
 Mr. Miiller's compensation plan includes quarter over quarter sequential growth targets that we believe are important to sustain consistent software revenue growth over prior year actual amounts.

-Mr. West - Fiscal 2010 Non-Equity Incentive Compensation
+Mr. West - Fiscal 2011 Non-Equity Incentive Compensation

-Our Vice President of Marketing and Business Development, David West, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 70% of his \$260,000 base salary for fiscal 2010.
-Mr. West's non-equity incentive compensation plan award is calculated based on a percentage of worldwide software revenue; software revenue specifically generated through our original equipment manufacturers; software revenue generated specifically from our operations in China; and funnel inflow.
-Software revenue generated through our original equipment manufacturers; software into systems that they sell.
-Funnel applications and in some cases incorporate our data and information management software into systems that they sell.
+Our Senior Vice President of Marketing and Business Development, David West, was eligible for non-equity incentive plan compensation with a target bonus potential equal to 67% of his \$271,000 ending base salary for fiscal 2011.
+Prior to April 2011, Mr. West was our Vice President of Marketing and Business Development and his non-equity incentive compensation plan award for fiscal 2011 was calculated based on a percentage of worldwide software revenue; software revenue specifically generated through our original equipment manufacturers; software revenue generated specifically from our operations in China; and funnel inflow.
+Software revenue generated through our original equipment manufacturers primarily relate to our agreements with Dell and Hitachi Data Systems.
+Our original equipment manufacturers sell our software applications and in some cases incorporate our data and information management software into systems that they sell.
 Funnel inflow is defined as the net new forecasted software revenue opportunities being tracked by our sales and marketing teams on a worldwide basis during the fiscal year.
 Mr. West's non-equity incentive plan compensation is calculated on a semi-annual basis but is paid on an annual basis.
 Mr. West's non-equity incentive plan was most heavily weighted toward software revenue because he is primarily responsible for supporting our software revenue growth.
-As a result, Mr. West's fiscal 2010 non-equity incentive plan was weighted 57% to worldwide software revenue; 22% to software revenue specifically generated through our original equipment manufacturers; 14% to software revenue specifically generated through our operations in China; and 7% to worldwide funnel inflow.
+As a result, Mr. West's fiscal 2011 non-equity incentive plan was weighted 58% to worldwide software revenue; 21% to software revenue specifically generated through our original equipment manufacturers; 14% to software revenue specifically generated through our operations in China; and 7% to worldwide funnel inflow.

-Under the terms of Mr. West's fiscal 2010 non-equity incentive plan, no payment is made for less than 70% achievement of each applicable targeted amount.
+Under the terms of Mr. West's fiscal 2011 non-equity incentive plan, no payment is made for less than 70% achievement of each applicable targeted amount.
 The following table details the relationship between the achievement percentage of each performance metric to the non-equity incentive plan award earned.

-Target Achieved in Relation to Award Earned

-Each individual performance

-metrics

-Percentage of target achieved 70% 75% 80% 85% 90% 95% 100% 110% 115% 120% 125%

-Percentage of award earned 40% 50% 60% 75% 80% 95% 100% 110% 115% 120% 125%
+Target Achieved in Relation to Award Earned Each individual performance metrics Percentage of target achieved 70% 75% 80% 85% 90% 95% 100% 110% 115% 120% 125% Percentage of award earned 40% 50% 60% 75% 80% 95% 100% 110% 115% 120% 125%